Bio & CV

 The intensity of the moment (op cit)

-A 2014 review by Michael Koresky of Davies’ film describes 90 seconds of film he took at ground level, of ‘light dancing over the patterns of a rug’, and suggests that this offers the child’s focus and concentration.
-It’s something we adults in this device ridden century may have forgotten the importance of.
+A 2014 review by Michael Koresky of Terence Davies’ 1992 film, “The long day closes” describes 90 seconds of film he took at ground level, of ‘light dancing over the patterns of a rug’, and suggests that this offers us the child’s focus and concentration.

 Patterns feature strongly in much of my work.
 I believe they convey the power with which the subject and its environment has impacted upon me.